harshitpandey0426/Web-App-For-Library/README.md

 # Web Application for Library Store
-This project is a web application built with React and Spring Boot.
+This is a web application built with React and Spring Boot.
 Application has features where user can
 * See the available books
 * Leave a review for book